Final Three: 3-handed play and ICM pressure

 Postflop play often comes down to aggression; many pots end preflop or with a single strong bet.
 Use position to apply pressure, avoid chasing every marginal OOP spot, and punish blinds who fold too frequently to positional aggression.

-Goal: Convert stack-size realities into clear shove, call, or fold ranges as pay jumps and heads-up prospects loom.
+Stack-size realities turn into clear shove, call, and fold ranges as pay jumps and the heads-up prospect loom.

 Short stacks are natural targets: widen shove and call ranges to exploit their vulnerability.
 Medium and large stacks can use fold equity but must avoid overcommitting OOP with marginal holdings.